faubulous/mentor-vscode/README.md

   - Rename resource labels in prefixed names and URIs

 ## News
+### Version 0.1.7: SKOS + Improved Definitions Tree
+This release includes support for SKOS thesauri resources in the definitions tree: Concept Schemes, Concepts and Collections.
+To harmonize the user experience of ontologies and thesauri, the definitions tree can now group classes, properties and invidiuals by definition source.

+This means that ontology headers are now expandable nodes that show all classes, properties and individuals defined in its namespace.
+It also considers the `rdfs:isDefinedBy` property to create groups or to explicitly associate a definition with one or more ontologies that have a different namespace.
+This setting can be changed temporarily in the definitions tree context menu or permanently in the extension settings.

+The next release will include support for SHACL shapes.

 ### Version 0.1.6: Bugfixes
 A minor bugfix release.
 Next release will feature an improved definitions tree view and SKOS support.
 - Fixed syntax support for TriG files